 3. Smoking is permitted in designated areas provided by the Employer.
 Such areas will be provided in compliance with applicable law and shall ensure that smoke does not enter the place of employment.

-4. Smoking and use of tobacco products is prohibited in all Employer vehicles.
+4. Smoking and use of tobacco products is prohibited in all Employer-owned vehicles.

 5. Rights and Responsibilities of Employees: